A Wonderful Tour of the Gardens of Lazio – 2019 dates: Arrive the 1st May and depart 6th May 2019

 We think April is one of the best times to do this tour, when all the spring flowers and blossom are out and everything is fresh and green – you can actually see the gardens coming to life.
 Albeit each month has something different to see in all the gardens.

-We are offering a special accommodation rate in April:
+We are offering a special accommodation rate:

-Superior King Size Room: 255 Euro for Dinner, Bed & Breakfast per room per night
+Superior King Size Room: 255 Euro for Dinner, Bed & Breakfast per room per night (Dinner is not served on Tuesday and Friday)

 Luxury Suite: 265 Euro for Dinner, Bed & Breakfast per room per night.
+(Dinner is not served on Tuesday and Friday)

 The Garden Tour